 The maximum set point for the control is factory set.
-Boilers can be set to 240°F max., water heaters are set to 190°F max., and specialty state and local codes to 200°F.
+Boilers can be set to 240°F max.

 These maximum set points are established by cutting the OJ1 and OJ2 jumpers located on the right side of the temperature controller.
 The maximum set point is determined as shown below in Table 5C.